-So let’s compare stock market and gambling so that we can have some clear vision about them.
-First of all, both involves money and element of chance.
+So let’s compare the stock market and gambling so that we can have some clear vision about them.
+First of all, both involve money and element of chance.
 Second, Risk is involved in both gambling and stock investing.
 Third, both involves uncertainty of winning or losing.
-Most people after considering these three points and comes to the conclusion that both stock investing and gambling is same.
+Most people after considering these three points and comes to the conclusion that both stocks investing and gambling is same.

-Now, let’s see the things from other point of view and note the differences.
+Now, let’s see the things from another point of view and note the differences.
 Although blindly investing in stocks is similar to rolling a dice, but successful investing is never a game of chances.
 The art of investing is based on risk and reward.
 Gambling doesn’t allow anyone to change the probability.
-There is always a 50% chances of getting a head or tail while gambling on coin toss.
+There is always a 50% chances of getting a ‘head’ or ‘tail’ while gambling on a coin toss.

 If you are new to investing and want to stay away from common myths and mistakes in stock market, I will highly recommend you to read this book: One Up On Wall Street: How To Use What You Already Know To Make Money In the Market.
 It is one of my favourite books on stock market.